 Ecommerce order fulfillment includes receiving merchandise, storing inventory, processing orders, packing them for shipment, and sending them off to the customer.
-It requires a hefty amount of time and resources.
-Businesses can perform their own order fulfillment or opt to outsource the operation to a fulfillment center run by a third-party provider.
+Depending on the business, these tasks are either handled in-house or outsourced to a third-party fulfillment provider.

 View our video guide and continue reading for a detailed comparison of the two fulfillment strategies.